 As the RIR for the Asia Pacific, APNIC provides Internet number resource distribution, registration, and many other services to organizations in 56 economies across the region.
-In some cases APNIC provides services through approved National Internet Registry (NIR) organizations to meet particular geographical needs.
+In some cases APNIC provides services through approved NIR organizations to meet particular geographical needs.
 NIRs perform Internet number delegations and registrations in line with APNIC policies.
-There are seven NIRs that serve their respective Internet communities in the local languages:
+There are seven NIRs that serve their respective Internet communities in local languages:

 The NIR Secretariats are APNIC Members, as outlined in the APNIC and NIR Member Relationship Agreement.
 NIRs are not run by APNIC.
 They are separate, non-profit entities, incorporated within the laws where they are based, and have their own memberships.
 In most cases organizations may choose between membership with APNIC and their local NIR, but it is not possible to obtain Internet number resources from both.

-All Internet resource distribution and management policies are decided at a regional level, through participation in the APNIC sig-policy mailing list and during the APNIC Policy SIG sessions during APNIC Conferences.
-Anyone may contribute to these discussions or submit a policy proposal.
+All Internet resource distribution and management policies are decided at a regional level, through participation in the APNIC Policy Development Process.
+Anyone may contribute to policy discussions or submit a policy proposal.
 NIRs adhere to regional policies, as they are APNIC Members.
-For more information, read the APNIC Operational policies for National Internet Registries.
+For more information, read the APNIC Operational policies for NIRs.

 NIR hostmasters make resource requests on behalf of their own members.
 This way, NIR members can ensure they speak directly with native speakers of their own language.